-This delicious and easy cranberry compote recipe to make at home which will taste much better than any shop bought cranberry sauce!
-Legend has it that cranberries were served with turkey at the very first Thanksgiving in Massachusetts but I’m glad that my British friends have adopted it over here.
-Its moistness will go well with the Christmas turkey - especially if you overcooked it a little - and the tart flavour goes beautifully with a sweet herby stuffing.
+This delicious and simple cranberry compote will not only marry perfectly with roast turkey, but will also look beautiful on the Christmas table.
+Legend has it that cranberries were served with turkey at the very first Thanksgiving in Massachusetts, but I’m glad that my British friends have adopted it over here.
+It's so wonderfully moist and the tart flavour goes beautifully with a sweet herby stuffing.
 The cranberry sauce can be cooked one week in advance and stored in an airtight container in the fridge, or frozen for up to a month.

 "Cook it on a low heat in order to retain a little texture to the cranberries; cook it too quickly for too long and the compote will become a purée lacking texture and freshness."

 "For a variation, you could add some ginger or other spices such as cinnamon or cloves."